-Do you know those scenes in the movies where the music is telling you that everything is perfect and that it’s a happy moment?
+Do you know those scenes in the movies where the music is telling you that everything is perfect and that these are happy moments?
 Like in one of the old Jacobs Krönung coffee commercials?

 Well, the thing is, that most of the time we wait for those happy moments to happen to us, instead of making them happen for ourselves.